-Please meet the summer galette that celebrates all the colors of the stone fruit rainbow!
+It’s the summer galette that celebrates all the colors of the stone fruit rainbow!
+This dessert is an equal stone fruit opportunity recipe.

 Why this Recipe Works

-- Rustic!
-Pastry dough, with minimal shaping, is wrapped around fresh fruit, rustic-as-can-be-style!
-It’s pie’s easier, more laid back and chill cousin, requiring none of the same precision to make!
+- Easier than Pie.
+It’s pie’s easier, more laid back and rustic cousin, requiring none of the same precision to make.

 - Versatile!
 Recipe works just as well with a variety of stone fruits as it does with a single kind or use it as a galette template and swap the filling out entirely!